issambd29/PORTFOLIO/README.md

-# remember
+# PORTFOLIO
-This try to remember the git bush and the git hub
+This is my first creat to repositry in github